ark0f/okhttp-fork/README.md

 * Exception

 ## <a name="license"></a> License
 OkHttp fork distribute with an Apache 2.0 License.
-See LICENSE and NOTICE for more info.
+See `LICENSE.md` and `NOTICE.md` for more info.